Common signs that you need to replace your AC Unit

-While annual preventive maintenance is the best way to ensure a reliable service throughout cooling season, issues may still occur from time to time.
-Continuing to run your air conditioner when problems exist can cause even further damage leading to large, costly repairs, shortened life span and mid season breakdowns.
-Take sometime to familiarize yourself with this list of common signs.
+While annual preventive maintenance is the best way to ensure a reliable service throughout the cooling season, issues may still occur from time to time.
+Continuing to run your air conditioner when problems exist can cause even further damage leading to large, costly repairs, shortened life span, and mid-season breakdowns.
+Take some time to familiarize yourself with this list of common signs.

 This is probably the most obvious sign that your AC is having issues.
 If you turn on the Ac and the air doesn’t come out cold within a few minutes, there’s a chance that it’s not performing properly.
-The issue could also be a result of clogs in your duct work which restricts airflow and will not resolve on their own.
-No matter, what the cause is, a lack of air flow is assign that you have a problem which must be dealt with.
+The issue could also be a result of clogs in your ductwork which restricts airflow and will not resolve on their own.
+No matter, what the cause is, a lack of airflow is a sign that you have a problem that must be dealt with.

 Take a look at the age of your AC unit before repair.
 AC units can last an average of 15-20 years.
 If your AC is nearing the age, it could just be wearing out due to normal wear and tear.

-All these symptoms are caused by several common signs that can affect AC units, including:
+All these symptoms are caused by several common problems that affect AC units, including:

 - Fan or condenser problem: If a fan breaks or a condenser stops, heat builds up in the unit, leading to a host of problems if not repaired immediately.